 For the most part, earning work-study is the same as earning an hourly wage at any other job.

-- Work-study must be earned by the student - it is NOT applied directly to the tuition bill.
+- Work-study must be earned by the student - it is NOT applied directly to the tuition and fee bill.

 - We strongly recommend that students monitor their earnings in relation to their total work-study awards.
 If the award is revised for any reason, the student will receive a revised award letter email from the Office of Financial Aid.